What to Expect and Insurance Information

 -Colorado Access (Services: Denver, Adams, Arapahoe, Broomfield, Douglas, and Elbert Counties)

--Rocky Mountain Health Plans (Western slope Colorado Counties)
+-Rocky Mountain Health Plans (Western Slope Colorado Counties)

 Most therapy is covered by insurance – depending on the plan – any copays, coinsurances, or deductibles that are owed by the patient, are expected at the time of service.